gradle/gradle/design-docs/jdk9-support.md

 - [Explanation of source layout for Jigsaw](http://openjdk.java.net/projects/jigsaw/doc/ModulesAndJavac.pdf)
 - [The module descriptor syntax](http://cr.openjdk.java.net/~mr/jigsaw/spec/lang-vm.html)

-# Feature: Java library author declares library API
+# Feature: Java library author specifies library API

 Given a description of the API of a library, Gradle will prevent at compile time the consumers of a library from using classes that are not part of the API of the library.
-This is intended to help teams materialize and describe the APIs of and dependencies between the various components of their software stack, and enforce the boundaries between them, ready for the Java module system.
+This is intended to help teams materialize and describe the APIs of and dependencies between the various components of their software stack, and enforce the boundaries between them, helping prepare them for transition to the Java module system.

-No runtime enforcement will be done - this is the job of the modular JVM.
-Gradle will simply approximate the behaviour of the modular JVM at compile time, but in a way that should be sufficient for many teams to make significant progress towards a modular architecture.
+No runtime enforcement will be done--this is the job of the module system.
+Gradle will simply approximate the behaviour of the module system at compile time, but in a way that should be sufficient for many teams to make significant progress towards a modular architecture.

-## Story: Java library author declares packages that make up the API of the library
+## Story: Java library author specifies packages included in library API

-- Add a DSL to declare packages of the API.
-Proposed DSL:
+- Add a DSL to specify the packages included in the library's API
     ```
     model {
         main(JvmLibrarySpec) {
             api {
+                exports 'com.example.p1'
-                exports 'com.acme'
+                exports 'com.example.p2'
             }
         }
     }
     ```

-- Default to all packages: if no `api` section is found, we assume that all public elements of the library are exported.
-- This story is about implementing the DSL, not use it.
+- This story is about implementing the DSL, not using it.
-- It is not expected to see the public API as part of the model report.
+- It is not expected to see the API specification as part of the model report.

 ### Test cases

+- `api` specification should be optional
-- Can have several `exports` clauses
+- `api` specification may contain zero or more `exports` clauses
-- Multiple `exports` clauses do not overwrite themselves
+- Multiple `exports` clauses should be preserved, i.e. not overwrite themselves
-- Can omit the `api` section
-- Validates that the package string is valid with regards to the JVM specs
+- Duplicate `exports` clauses should raise an error
+- Package name argument to `exports` clause should be validated per the JLS

-## Story: Generate an API jar using the public API declaration
+## Story: Generate an API jar based on the API specification

 - All JVM libraries should produce an API and an implementation jar.
 - Build a jar containing those packages from compiled classes for each variant of the library.